CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

     test-name	test    	1       	2023-01-03 14:59:04.026623633 +0200 EET	deployed	example-0.1.0	1.16.0
     ```

-    * After making a change we can upgrade it:
+    * After making a change in the chart templates we can upgrade it:

     ```sh
     $ helm upgrade test-name .